Updated by Danielle

 The Les Paul Junior will appeal to the minimalist who wants a simple configuration and Gibson tone.
 Note that the "Junior" designation doesn't mean it's small or intended for kids.
-It's shipping weight is about 20 pounds.
+They weight roughly 7-8 pounds.

-Gibson uses Mahogany for both the body and neck of this guitar, giving it a thick push on the low-end frequencies and accounting for some of the extra weight.
+Gibson uses Mahogany for both the body and neck of this guitar, giving it a thick push on the low-end frequencies and some extra weight.